kajakIYD/Portfolio/README.md

 **SCFCTfRUL** - **S**pectrogram -> **C**NN -> **F**latten -> **C**ompress -> **T**rajectory -> **f**or **RUL** </br>
 Pick a spectrogram -> put it on CNN -> take flatten layer outputs -> compress to 2D -> track how extracted features move on a plane -> put confidence vector from CNN as output for MLP regression -> create trajectory of working point on 2D plane -> calculate Remaining Useful Life-> visualize to client
 * **Publications**</br>
-    * State of art in predictive maintenance with use of digital signal processing</br>
+    * Anomaly detection for Hydraulic Power Units - case study ->  DOI: [https://doi.org/10.3390/fi15060206](https://doi.org/10.3390/fi15060206)</br>
-    * Anomaly detection for Hydraulic Power Units - case study</br>
+    * State of art in predictive maintenance with use of digital signal processing </br>
     * Predictive maintenance for trains - case study</br>
     * Vibration velocity prediction with regression and forecasting techniques for axial piston pump</br>
 * **Conferences**</br>